Sidoti Small-Cap Virtual Conference

 Company overview and business segments

-• Customer base is diverse: 15-20% agriculture, 40-50% governmental, and 35-40% industrial contractors.
+• Customer base is diverse: 15-20% agricultural, 40-50% governmental, and 35-40% industrial contractors, each with distinct cycles.

-Financial performance and market trends
+Financial performance and strategic initiatives

 Partial view of Summaries dataset, powered by Quartr API